joaoestevanbarbosa/SQL_Exercises/README.md

 # SQL_Exercises
-Training Queris to fortify my knowledge
+Training Queries to fortify my knowledge

 Some channels that probably I will repeat questions: